chloehellberg/SuggestItToMe/README.md

 # Suggest It To Me

-### Console application using JavaScript, React and Redux that will attempt to expand a readers horizons by suggesting books they aren't typically inclined to read.
-Built: December 10th, 2020
+### Console application using JavaScript with React that will attempt to expand a readers horizons by suggesting books they aren't typically inclined to read.

+### Built: December 10th, 2020, updated December 23rd, 2020

-#### <a href="https://github.com/chloehellberg">By: Chloe Hellberg</a>
+#### <a href="https://github.com/chloehellberg">Created By: Chloe Hellberg</a>

 <img src="sitting-reading.png">